Back to Hopfield Hub

 $$ \text{Attention}(Q, K, V) = \text{softmax}\!\left(\frac{QK^\top}{\sqrt{d_k}}\right) V $$

-Setting $\beta = 1/\sqrt{d_k}$ and $K = V = \Xi$, these are identical.
-The Hopfield network is an attention layer where keys equal values (the stored patterns) and the query is the state to be retrieved.
+Set $\beta = 1/\sqrt{d_k}$ and $K = V = \Xi$, and the two are identical.
+The Hopfield network is an attention layer where keys equal values (the stored patterns) and the query is the state being retrieved.

 Utility Functions